arav06/aws-fundies/aws-management-concepts.md

 ## Amazon CloudWatch & Amazon CloudTrail

-Used for logging in AWS
+Used for logging and monitoring in AWS

 * Amazon CloudWatch: Purpose, Main points
 * Amazon CloudTrail: Purpose